glycodynamics/Tutorial-PyMOL/README.md

 unset opaque_background # dont miss this!
 ray
 ```
-You can superimpose surface and cartoon representation in powerpoint or any image editor of your choice.
+One can superimpose surface and cartoon representation in PowerPoint or any image editor of your choice.
 ![Surf Slices](https://github.com/glycodynamics/pymol/blob/main/images/image_surf_slices.png)

 ## Exploiting PyMOL to get images like other packages
 ### QuteMol:
 QuteMol visualization techniques are aimed at improving clarity and an easier understanding of the 3D shape and structure of large molecules or complex proteins.
-Ball and Sticks, Space-Fill and Liquorice visualization modes are most common.
+Ball and Sticks, Space-Fill, and Liquorice visualization modes are most common.

 See more at: http://qutemol.sourceforge.net/